leeeeeeeeujin-ctrl/starbase/starbase/ai-roomchat/docs/latest-session-rpc-review-2025-11-09.md

 - Documented the `WITHIN GROUP` ordered-set aggregate failure observed when `fetch_latest_rank_session_v2` is deployed without the required clause.
 - Provided the exact remediation steps to redeploy the RPC using `docs/sql/fetch-latest-rank-session.sql` and highlighted the permissions that must be granted.
 - Outlined validation tips to ensure Supabase logs confirm the fix before rolling the change to production.
+- Documented the circuit breaker that temporarily routes `/api/rank/latest-session` to table fallbacks after critical Supabase errors so the client stops hammering the broken RPC while still exposing diagnostics.

 ## Ordered-set aggregate failure
 Supabase surfaced the following error while invoking `fetch_latest_rank_session_v2`: